-The value of the amount advanced to Restart the Heart Trust has been adjusted to reflect the fair value on a discounted basis.
-The Trustees have given consent for Restart the Heart Trust to wind up.
-A final payment is to be made to the Christchurch Earthquake Appeal Trust which will represent the remaining funds held by Restart the Heart Trust after final costs have been met.
+The value of the amount advanced to Restart the Heart Trust had been adjusted to reflect the fair value on a discounted basis.
+The Trustees gave consent for Restart the Heart Trust to wind up.
+A final payment was made to the Christchurch Earthquake Appeal Trust which represented the remaining funds held by Restart the Heart Trust after final costs were met.